-(1)All vehicles parked on the WOSC campus are required to display a recognized WOSC parking permit.
+(1) All vehicles parked on the Western campus are required to display a recognized parking permit.
 Permits are not required at parking meters.
 Valid parking permits are required 24 hours per day 8:00 a.m.
 Monday through 6:00 p.m.
 Friday.
-Permits are not required on Saturdays, Sundays and State recognized holidays.
+Permits are not required on Saturdays, Sundays and State recognized holidays except when classes are in session.
 Full year permits are valid from October 1 through September 30.